 - Economic vitality including business retention, recruitment, and expansion

-The approach includes an underlying historic preservation ethic and provides local organizations with a mechanism to manage their neighborhood commercial districts and a structure to implement commercial revitalization activities that will achieve the stakeholders’ goals for the commercial district.
+The approach includes an underlying historic preservation ethic.
+It provides local organizations with a mechanism to manage their neighborhood commercial districts and a structure to implement commercial revitalization activities that will achieve the stakeholders' goals for the commercial District.

 DC Main Street Programs

 Each DC Main Streets program is organized and led by local volunteers and community development professionals.
-Each program has different operating structures as defined in their by-laws and operating procedure documents.
-By grant agreement with DSLBD , each program must have:
+Each program has different operating structures as defined in its by-laws and operating procedure documents.
+By grant agreement with DSLBD, each program must have: